Locus of Control Worksheet

 What is the locus of control?

 Locus of control is a psychological concept that refers to the degree to which individuals believe they can control events that affect them.
-It was first introduced by psychologist Julian B. Rotter in 1954.
-The concept helps to understand the extent to which people attribute the outcomes of their lives to internal or external factors.
+It was first introduced by psychologist Julian B. Rotter.
+This concept, related to the social learning theory, helps to understand the extent to which people attribute the outcomes of their lives to internal or external factors.

-There are two main types of locus of control:
+There are two main types of locus of control – the internal and external locus of control:

 Internal locus of control